 Practical Advice for Going Through the DWI Process

 If you are reading this, it is probable that you or a loved one is going through the horrible experience of the DWI Process.
 Please know that we all make mistakes.
 We are human.
-DWI is a unique offense in that no one goes out with the intention of getting arrested.
+DWI is a unique offense in that no one goes out with the intention of driving intoxicated.
 Please know you have our greatest sympathies.
-What you are experiencing is very common.
+What you are experiencing is actually very common.
 Many people, approximately 1.4 million, have gone through exactly what you are experiencing.
 We have had at least four lawyers at The Coffey Firm who have had an arrest for a DWI or a related offense.
 We understand.
 Good people get DWIs.
 You are not alone.
 Information is power and vast experience provides insightful information.
-I hope you find this information helpful. – Mimi
+I hope you find this information helpful.

 The best thing that you can do now is to look for the silver lining.
 This is a great opportunity for you to take positive measures to ensure that you will never get in this situation again.
 We can help point you in the right directions.
 We will always be here to help whenever you need.
-But, we hope that future contact
+But we hope that future contact

 In the twenty-four years that I have been a DWI Attorney, I find the greatest reward is seeing people rediscover themselves after the DWI Process.
-Whether this comes from a Not Guilty or a reduced charge, or changed habits as a result of a wakeup call, seeing someone go from one of the lowest points of their lives to hope is the best aspect of what The Coffey Firm does.
+Whether this comes from a Not Guilty or a reduced charge, or changed habits as a result of a wake-up call, seeing someone go from one of the lowest points of their lives to hope is the best aspect of what The Coffey Firm does.
 Remember, tough times make us better people.
 As Robert Schuller said, “Tough times never last, but tough people do.”

 More about Mimi Coffey

-When people look for a Top DWI Attorney or Best DWI Attorney, they look for experience, certification, and respect in the legal community.
+When people look for an Experienced DWI Lawyer or Best DWI Lawyer, they look for experience, certification, and respect in the legal community.
 Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD.
 She has been practicing for over 24 years and is an author of multiple DWI Defense textbooks.
 She is also a national and state-wide lecturer on the law.

-Mimi is also listed on several “top” directory listings such as DWI Lawyers for Wise County, DWI Lawyer Tarrant County, DWI attorney Dallas County, DWI attorneys Collin County and DWI attorneys Parker County.
+Mimi is also listed on several “top” directory listings such as DWI Lawyers for Wise County, DWI Lawyer Tarrant County, DWI Lawyer Dallas County, DWI Lawyer Collin County and DWI Lawyer Parker County.
 Mimi is a caring DWI Lawyer in DFW, She is also involved in the Texas Tech School of Law foundation and enjoys using the skills she has developed to give back to the community.